MaxMeta/DiscERN/README.md

 *   `filtered_hits_k{k}.gbk`: These files contain BGCs that passed the conserved domain filter.
 The `{k}` indicates the number of algorithms that supported the hit. **These are your highest-priority targets.** A higher `k` value corresponds to higher confidence.
 Based on our benchmarking, `k≥3` yields very high precision (>95%).
 *   `unfiltered_hits_k{k}.gbk`: These files contain BGCs that were identified but are missing one or more of the core domains found in the reference family.
 These could be interesting but more divergent family members, or simply fragmented BGCs.
+*   if antiSMASH analysis of compiled results is enabled, you will also see directories with the same name as the gbk files.
+These contain antiSMASH outputs

 ### Analysis and Visualization Files
 *   `combined_tree.pdf` & `newick_tree.txt`: A hierarchical clustering tree created by averaging the distance metrics from all three underlying vector types (Pfam, BLAST, and polymer k-mers).
 Use this to visualize the overall relatedness of your high-confidence hits (`k >= min_k`) and the references.